This is a collection of the incredibly beautiful antique insect art by Joris Hoefnagel.

 24. Plate 69 Bees and Wasps

 Wasps and bees are both members of the Hymenoptera order of insects.
-However, their bodies are different, bees are hairy, while the wasps usually have smooth and shiny skin.
+However, their bodies are different; bees are hairy, while wasps usually have smooth and shiny skin.

-Wasps are narrow-waisted, have four wings and may be brightly colored, with black and yellow patterns.
-Unlike bees, which can sting only once wasps can sting multiple times.
+Wasps are narrow-waisted, have four wings and may be brightly coloured, with black and yellow patterns; unlike bees, which can sting only once, wasps can sting multiple times.

 25. Plate 78 Ladybird and Other Insects